 Arrange for an Independent Business Valuation

 Whether you are planning to file for divorce or amidst proceedings, you need to know exactly what you are working with before you can make any concessions, compromises, or decisions.
 Hire a neutral valuation specialist to review your financial records and place a value on your business.
-You can likely get a court-appointed specialist if one of you has already filed for divorce.
+You may be able to get a court-appointed specialist if one of you has already filed for divorce.
 Always get a second opinion before you agree on a particular value, so any decisions about distributing profits start from an agreed-upon number.

 Reduce Your Spouse’s Role in the Business

-The greater a role your spouse has in your business, the stronger case they have against you to receive a share of the profits.
+The greater a role your spouse has in your business, the stronger case they may have against you to receive a share of the profits.
 The same applies if your spouse has worked at the business for a long time.
-One of the best things you can do to preserve your business during a divorce is to reduce his or her role as soon as possible.
-Simply firing your spouse might not be the best course of action, so you should definitely consult with an experienced divorce lawyer.
-Until you get the chance to do so, a gradual reduction of responsibilities will begin the process of separating your spouse from the business.
+Simply firing your spouse is not be the best course of action, so you should definitely consult with an experienced divorce lawyer.

 Compromise with Other High-Value Assets